olakadasami/allStores/README.md

 ## live: https://olaks-allstores.netlify.app/

-## Built with react.js, framer-motion for animations,  react-router for routing.
+## Built with react.js, framer-motion for animations,  react-router for routing and TailwindCSS for Styling it.

 ## Project is still in progress, I've optimized the images for quicker load time and SEO